Lady Gaga Offers an Olive Branch Performing the National Anthem at Joe Biden's Presidential Inauguration - E! Online

 In what was a dramatically scaled back celebration due to the ongoing coronavirus pandemic, the Grammy winner gave the strictly structured proceedings her signature star power.
 And she couldn't help but bring it, her booming voice ringing with emotion on this historic day that saw a woman of color break this country's second-highest glass ceiling.

-Lady Gaga didn't dial it down in the fashion department, either, choosing a full red skirt and a navy wool jacket, a gigantic brooch in the shape of a golden dove with an olive branch in its mouth providing just the right accent for the moment.
+Lady Gaga didn't dial it down in the fashion department, either, choosing a dramatic look by Daniel Roseberry for Schiaparelli.
+Her dress combined a full red skirt and coat-style navy top, a gigantic brooch in the shape of a golden dove with an olive branch in its mouth providing just the right accent for the moment.

 "I pray tomorrow will be a day of peace for all Americans," Lady Gaga had tweeted Tuesday.
 "A day for love, not hatred.
 A day for acceptance not fear.
 A day for dreaming of our future joy as a country.
 A dream that is non-violent, a dream that provides safety for our souls.
 Love, from the Capitol."